 You should brush twice a day with a fluoride toothpaste, and floss once a day.
 It may be difficult to floss around some dental work, and so you may want to talk to your dentist about using a floss threader or a water flosser.

 If you need to replace one or more teeth, or you have a dental problem that needs to be resolved, we invite you to talk to our dentist, Dr. Barry LeJeune.
-If you live in the Hampton, Virginia, area and would like to make an appointment at Barry LeJeune, DDS, call (757) 827-9114 today.
+If you live in the Hampton, Virginia, area and would like to make an appointment at LeJeune Family Dentistry, call (757) 827-9114 today.